wurlinc/wurl-feed-specifications/mrss-feed-spec.md

 # MRSS feed format for Wurl Platform

-This page describes the MRSS format video producers is recommended to use in order to on-board their content to the Wurl Platform.
+This page describes the MRSS format video producers are recommended to use in order to on-board their content to the Wurl Platform.
 We make use of standard RSS/MRSS tags, but in some cases Wurl defined tags will need to be used.

 Wurl will transcode your videos to ensure playback on a variety of target platforms.
 Note that the format of your videos you provide in the feed need to conform to the [Mezzanine Specification](https://github.com/wurlinc/wurl-feed-specifications/blob/master/recommended-video-formats.md).